 Apart from that consumption of processed foods, carbonated drinks, and refined sugars also result in excessive gas, bloating and flatulence.

-You can find many medicines and commercial gas relievers at any medical store but simple home remedies are much more worthy than them.
+You can find many medicines and commercial gas relievers at any medical store but simple home remedies for gas are much more worthy than them.

 Does Peppermint Provide Relief From Gas?